oakla/markdown-cv/index.md

 `Apr 2016 – May 2017`
 __Tasmanian University Climbing Club, Treasurer__

-Volunteer role in which I supported the operation of the university climbing by managing its finances.
+Volunteer role in which I supported the operation of the university climbing club by managing its finances.

 ## Awards